 These are extraordinary times and CAMH is committed to transparency and communication with the community that we serve.
-We will be providing regular daily updates on the status of people who have tested positive for COVID-19 and actions that we’re taking to keep staff and patients safe.
+As the COVID-19 situation continues to evolve, CAMH will update the public when there are changes to report and the actions that we’re taking to keep staff and patients safe.

 Like all hospitals, CAMH has extensive and detailed procedures in place for infection prevention and control.
 These are designed to ensure the health and safety of our staff, the community and those within our care.